Tingatinga (painting)

 Tingatinga (also spelt Tinga-tinga or Tinga Tinga) is a painting style that originated in East Africa.
-Tingatinga is one of the most widely represented forms of tourist-oriented paintings in Tanzania, Kenya and neighbouring countries.
+Tingatinga is one of the most widely represented forms of tourist-oriented paintings in Tanzania, Kenya, and neighbouring countries.
 The genre is named after its founder, Tanzanian painter Edward Tingatinga.
+Tinga Tinga also insipired kids animation tales, namely Tinga Tinga Tales.

 Tingatinga is traditionally made on masonite, using several layers of bicycle paint, which makes for brilliant and highly saturated colours.
-Many elements of the style are related to the requirements of the tourist-oriented market; for example, the paintings are usually small so they can be easily transported, and subjects are intended to appeal to Europeans and Americans (e.g. the big five and other wild fauna).
+Many elements of the style are related to the requirements of the tourist-oriented market; for example, the paintings are usually small so they can be easily transported, and subjects are intended to appeal to Europeans and Americans (e.g. the Big Five and other wild fauna).
 In this sense, Tingatinga paintings can be considered a form of "airport painting".
-The drawings themselves can be described as both naïve and caricatural; humour and sarcasm are often explicit.
+The drawings themselves can be described as both naïve and caricatural; humour, and sarcasm are often explicit.

 History

-Tingatinga art originated in Tanzania in 1178.
-The art was named after Edward Tingatinga who started copying the art in 1968.
+Tingatinga art originated in Tanzania in 1978.
+The art was named after Edward Tingatinga, who started copying the art in 1968.
 He employed low-cost materials such as masonite and bicycle paint and attracted the attention of tourists for their colourful, both naïve and surrealistic style.
 When Tingatinga died in 1972, his style was so popular that it had started a wide movement of imitators and followers, sometimes informally referred to as the "Tingatinga school".

 The first generation of artists from the Tingatinga school basically reproduced the works of the school's founder.
-In the 1990s new trends emerged within the Tingatinga style, in response to the transformations that the Tanzanian society was undergoing after independence.
+In the 1990s new trends emerged within the Tingatinga style, in response to the transformations that Tanzanian society was undergoing after independence.
 New subjects related to the new urban and multi-ethnic society of Dar es Salaam (e.g. crowded and busy streets and squares) were introduced, together with occasional technical novelties (such as the use of perspective).
 One of the most well-known second-generation Tingatinga painters is Edward Tingatinga's brother-in-law, Simon Mpata.

-Because of his short artistic life, Tingatinga left only a relatively small number of paintings, which are sought-after by collectors.
+Because of his short artistic life, Tingatinga left only a relatively small number of paintings, which are sought after by collectors.
 It is known that fakes were produced from all famous Tingatinga paintings like: The lion, Peacock on the Baobab Tree, Antelope, Leopard, Buffalo, or Monkey.